How to Catch L_2-Heavy-Hitters on Sliding Windows: Introduction

 Many statistical properties were aggregated into families, and efficient algorithms were designed for those families.
 For instance, Datar, Gionis, Indyk and Motwani, in their seminal paper~\cite{DGIM02} showed that a sliding window estimation is easy to achieve for any function which is {\em weakly-additive} by using a data structure named {\em exponential histograms}~\cite{DGIM02}; for certain functions that decay with time, one can maintain time-decaying aggregates~\cite{CS06}; another data structure, named {\em smooth-histogram}~\cite{BO07} can be used in order to approximate an even larger set of functions, known as {\em smooth functions}.
 See~\cite{aggarwal07} for a survey of synopsis construction.

 In this paper we introduce a new concept which uses a smooth-histogram in order to perform sliding window approximation of {\em non-smooth} properties.
 Informally speaking, the main idea is to relate the non-smooth property $f$ with some other, smooth\footnote{Of course, other kinds of aggregations can be used, however our focus is on smooth histograms.}, property $g$, such that changes in $f$ are bounded by the changes in $g$.
 By maintaining a smooth-histogram for the smooth function $g$, we {\em partition} the stream into sets of sub-streams (buckets).
-Due to the properties of the smooth-histogram we can bound the error (of approximating $g$) for every sub-stream, and thus get an approximation of $f$.
+Due to the properties of the smooth-histogram we can bound the error (of approximating~$g$) for every sub-stream, and thus get an approximation of~$f$.
 We use the term {\em semi-smooth} to describe these kinds of algorithms.

-We demonstrate the above idea by showing a concrete efficient sliding window algorithm for the properties of rarity and similarity~\cite{DM02}, we stress that neither is smooth.
-In addition to those properties, we believe that the tools we develop here can be used to build efficient sliding window approximations for many other (non-smooth) properties and provides a general new method for computing on sliding windows.
-It is important to note that trying to build a smooth-histogram (or any other known sketch) directly to $f$ will not preserve the required invariants, and the memory consumption might be not be efficient.
+We demonstrate the above idea by showing a concrete efficient sliding window algorithm for the properties of rarity and similarity~\cite{DM02}; we stress that neither is smooth (see Section~\ref{sec:simrar} for definitions of these problems).
+Although there already exist algorithms for these problems with {\em expected} polylogarithmic memory~\cite{DM02}, our techniques improve these results and obtain a {\em worst case} memory consumption of essentially the same magnitude (up to a factor of~$\log\log N$).

+In addition to the properties of rarity and similarity, we believe that the tools we develop here can be used to build efficient sliding window approximations for many other (non-smooth) properties and provide a general new method for computing on sliding windows.
+Indeed, in a subsequent work Tirthapura and Woodruff~\cite{TW12} use our methods to compute various \emph{correlated aggregations}.
+It is important to note that trying to build a smooth-histogram (or any other known sketch) directly to $f$ will not preserve the required invariants, and the memory consumption might not be efficient.